snowflakedb/native-apps-examples/simplified-native-app-tutorial/README.md

   - VIEWER:
       comment: "The viewer role with access to one view and one notebook"
   - ANALYST:
-      comment: "The analyst role with only access to both view and table"
+      comment: "The analyst role with access to the view, the table, and both the notebooks"

 shared_content:
   databases: